springcomp/optimized-azerty-win-wiki/Build-overview.md

 ### Creation of the keyboard layout DLL

+Before starting the build proper, [a private Docker image](https://github.com/springcomp/optimized-azerty-win/blob/dd8448402c373365462d5d99b0d9581d83002989/appveyor.yml#L17) is created each time the build starts.
+The private image is based upon a custom but [publically available](https://hub.docker.com/r/springcompdocker/msklc) image that hosts the MSKLC distribution.

 For practical reasons, the main keyboard layout source file is encoded in UTF-8 for better support in Git and development tools (e.g _diff_ and _merge_ tools). `kbdutool`, however, works best with UTF-16LE encoded files.
 Therefore, the first step of the build is to [create a copy of the `.klc` file in Unicode](https://github.com/springcomp/optimized-azerty-win/blob/dd8448402c373365462d5d99b0d9581d83002989/appveyor.yml#L20).

+The resulting copy is stored in the `src` folder which is used as [a shared filesystem folder](https://github.com/springcomp/optimized-azerty-win/blob/dd8448402c373365462d5d99b0d9581d83002989/appveyor.yml#L25) for the Docker image that builds the keyboard layout DLL.

+MSKLC itself does not lend itself well to automation.
+However, its low-level counterpart, `kbdutool` is a console program an can be used to create the C source code files from the `.klc` layout file.